 How to See the Nights of Lights in Action

-When we arrived the staff were dressed up in Christmas gear doing silly things with their wands as we boarded the train.
-Loud, fun Christmas songs played off the trolley and we were handed cool glasses that made all the lights turn into Gingerbread men.
+When we arrived, the staff was dressed up in Christmas gear doing silly things with their wands as we boarded the train.
+Loud, fun Christmas songs played off the trolley, and we were handed cool glasses that made all the lights turn into Gingerbread men.

 And the best part, we got to ride for almost 90 minutes while the kids bopped up and down to the music, playing with the glasses and let mama and papa enjoy the city at night.

-My advice, a trolley for almost anything will get the kids excited.
+My advice, is a trolley for almost anything will get the kids excited.
 This will be more of an adventure for the whole family than whining kids that don’t want to walk around anymore.
 And if you get hungry you should head to Raintree Restaurant in St. Augustine, here’s my review.

 St. Augustine Nights of Lights Festival – The One and Only